 Permitted uses are:

-Retail Stores primarily engaged in selling of merchandise for personal or household consumption and rendering services incidental to the sale of goods including hardware stores, grocery stores, meat and seafood markets, fruit stores and vegetable markets, candy stores, nut and confectionary stores, dairy product stores, retail bakeries, drug and proprietary stores, liquor stores, carry outs, florists, eating and drinking places, self-service Laundromats, laundry and dry-cleaning shops, beauty shops, health spas, barber shops, shoe repair or shining shops or any other like retail establishment consistent with the above listed uses.
+Neighborhood-scale retail stores primarily engaged in selling of merchandise for personal or household consumption and rendering services incidental to the sale of goods including hardware stores, grocery stores, meat and seafood markets, fruit stores and vegetable markets, candy stores, nut and confectionary stores, dairy product stores, retail bakeries, drug and proprietary stores, carry outs, florists, eating and drinking places, self-service Laundromats, laundry and dry-cleaning shops, beauty shops, health spas, barber shops, shoe repair or shining shops or any other like retail establishment consistent with the above listed uses.

-Office facilities for the providing of personal service such as insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians, dentists, osteopaths, chiropractors, podiatrists or other allied medical, dental or optical fields, accountants, architects and engineers.
+Offices:

-Offices of credit agencies, personal credit institutions or loan offices provided that no drive-in windows are provided.
+Providing of personal service such as insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians, dentists, osteopaths, chiropractors, podiatrists or other allied medical, dental or optical fields, accountants, architects and engineers.

-Offices of Veterinarians provided that the practice of said veterinarian is limited to small domestic animals, that no animals are boarded on the premises and that no outside runs or exercise areas are provided.
+Credit agencies, personal credit institutions or loan offices provided that no drive-in windows are provided.

-Other business, similar in nature or character, as determined by the Township Board of Zoning Appeals.
+Veterinarians provided that the practice of said veterinarian is limited to small domestic animals, that no animals are boarded on the premises and that no outside runs or exercise areas are provided.

 SECTION 502 – CONDITIONAL USES

-Conditional uses requiring Board of Zoning Appeals approval are: drive-thru businesses, gasoline stations, automobile sales and service, animal hospital and clinics, sales and storage of building materials, printing and publishing, motel and hotel services, commercial recreational facilities, wholesale business and dry cleaning plants.
+Conditional uses requiring Board of Zoning Appeals approval are: drive-thru businesses, gasoline stations, automobile sales and service, animal hospital and clinics, sales and storage of building materials, printing and publishing, motel and hotel services, commercial recreational facilities, wholesale business, dry cleaning plants, and other businesses of a similar character.

 SECTION 503 – PROHIBITED USES Any use not specifically permitted or conditionally permitted herein shall be prohibited.